Summary: This document provides information about the extension providing Flex support.

 Download and installation instructions

-The extension will be automatically downloaded and installed in AIP Console when at least one of the supported file types is delivered for analysis.
-You can also manually install the extension using the Application - Extensions interface.
-When installed, follow the instructions below to run a new analysis/snapshot to generate new results:
+The extension will be automatically downloaded and installed in CAST Console when at least one of the supported file types is delivered for analysis.
+You can manage the extension using the Application - Extensions interface:

 Source code discovery